 Though their brains are tiny, scientists have proven that jumping spiders are especially smart and have the ability to learn.
 Here are a few examples:

 - Many jumping spider species plan specialized routes to reach their prey rather than just rushing in on it.
 This quality is usually only observed in larger predators.
 They can even visualize where hidden prey might be hiding and find them.

 - Jumping spiders belonging to the subfamily Spartaeinae act out elaborate dances to attract a mate.
 Usually, animals that small don’t have the visual acuity to utilize such a technique.
 The Australian peacock jumping spider is the size of a grain of rice.
 It has a colorful fan on its back which it expands and dances with.
 It may dance for almost an hour, but if the female doesn’t like the dance, she eats the male spider!

 - Scientists in New Zealand developed an obstacle course, which jumping spiders navigated successfully.
 The maze consisted of towers, platforms, moats (jumping spiders don’t like to get wet), and containers of food.
 Their ability to plan and adapt when plans must change is called “genuine cognition.”
 It means they think before they act.

 - Jumping spiders have good memories.
 In the above study, spiders sought out the container which had had food in it, even after researchers had replaced it with an empty container.

 - Jumping spiders display site fidelity, meaning that if they find a good place to hunt or nest, they will return there if displaced.

-Fact 5: Some People Keep Jumping Spiders as Pets!
+#5 People Keep Jumping Spiders as Pets!